designstem/projects/packaging/index.md

 Let's compare perimeter vs volume!
 -

-1. Bring/take a milk or juice carton (square shape).
+<span class="bullet">1</span>  Bring/take a milk or juice carton (square shape).
 Cut off the top of the carton and fill it with rice until it is full.

-2. Weigh the rice on a scale without the carton (pour it into a bowl).
+<span class="bullet">2</span> Weigh the rice on a scale without the carton (pour it into a bowl).
 Note the weight!

-3. Also, cut off the bottom of the carton and cut along one of the sides, to open it up..
+<span class="bullet">3</span> Also, cut off the bottom of the carton and cut along one of the sides, to open it up..

 -

-4. Change the base of the carton into different regular shapes (see below) and check if the resulting boxes contain different amounts of rice at the same amount of carton wrapping.
+<span class="bullet">4</span> Change the base of the carton into different regular shapes (see below) and check if the resulting boxes contain different amounts of rice at the same amount of carton wrapping.

-5. Which shape optimizes the carton's volume?
+<span class="bullet">5</span> Which shape optimizes the carton's volume?

-6. What can you say about the relation between the <var>perimeter</var> of the base and the <var>volume</var> of the carton?
+<span class="bullet">6</span> What can you say about the relation between the <var>perimeter</var> of the base and the <var>volume</var> of the carton?

 -